DECODEproject/decode-mobile-app/docs/App.md

 #### Signing Flow

 The signing flow was created specifically for the Decidim Pilot.
-In this flow, you enter the app through an external link from the decidim site **CURRENTLY UNDER CONSTRUCTION**.
+In this flow, you enter the app through an external link from the [Decidim site](https://dddc.decodeproject.eu/).

 ### Code Structure